rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ### `lsyncd` systemd service

-With the RPM install method, the systemd service will install for you, but if you install from source, you will need to create the systemd service.
+With the RPM install method, the systemd service will install for you, but if you install from the source, you will need to create the systemd service.
 While you can start the binary without the systemd service, you want to ensure that it *does* start on boot.
 If not, a server reboot will stop your synchronization effort.
-If you forgot to manually start it again, it would be a problem!
+If you forgot to start it again manually, it would be a problem!

-Creating the systemd service is not terribly difficult, and will save you time in the long run.
+Creating the systemd service is relatively easy and will save you time in the long run.

 #### Create the `lsyncd` service file

-Create this file anywhere, even in the root directory of your server.
-When created, you can move it to the right location.
+You can create this file anywhere, even in your server's root directory.
+Once created, you can move it to the right location.

 ```bash
 vi /root/lsyncd.service`